LouisSart/BlockSolver/README.md

 EO is implemented but is not yet usable.
 I don't think it is very interesting to have another EO>DR solver since there are already very good ones.
 See [nissy](https://nissy.tronto.net/), [cubelib](https://github.com/Jobarion/cubelib) and [Mallard](https://joba.me/mallard/) for human Thistlewaite solutions.
 One application that I can see for those steps is blockino solving, but this is not the priority implementation.

+### To-do list ###

+- Optimal solvers : look for solutions on inverse
+- Allow to look for suboptimal intermediate solutions in multistep solver

 # Some documentation #
 ### CubieCube ###